May 17, 2021

 Six Bagatelles for Wind Quintet

-Hungarian born composer György Ligeti spent a significant portion of his life living under the rule of Eastern European totalitarianism.
-Ligeti knew that much of his music would not be performed or even acknowledged in an Era where dissonance, modernism, micropolyphomy, and any expiremental music in general was categorized as sacrilegious by the then authoritarian government.
-Still Ligeti's music did not go unnoticed in his lifetime as his works "Atmospheres," "Lux Aeterna," and "Requiem" were all used in Stanley Kubrick's: 2001 A Space Odyssey.
-The Six Bagatelles for Woodwind Quintet are borrowed from a larger twelve movement piano work Ligeti composed two years prior in 1951.
-Despite the purposeful dissonances and a minimal amount of different notes used per movement the bagatelles are surprisingly expressive and accessible.
+Hungarian-born composer, György Ligeti, spent a significant portion of his life living under the laws of Eastern European totalitarianism.
+Ligeti knew that much of his music would not be performed or even acknowledged by a governing regime that labeled any dissonance, micro-polyphony, or generally experimental music as sacrilegious.
+Ironically, despite being composed under a Communist banner, Ligeti's music was recognized by none other then Hollywood, with his more famous works "Atmospheres," "Lux Aeterna," and "Requiem" all selected for Stanley Kubrick's: 2001 A Space Odyssey.
+The Six Bagatelles for Woodwind Quintet are borrowed from a larger twelve movement piano work Ligeti composed in 1951.
+Despite the purposeful dissonances and a minimal amount of actually different notes used per movement the bagatelles are surprisingly expressive and accessible.
 It is worth noting that the first Bagatelle consists of four pitches, the fifth Bagatelle is dedicated to Béla Bartok, and the final is marked "as though insane."

 Carl Reinecke (1824-1910)